hashicorp-forge/hermes/README.md

 ./hermes server -config=config.hcl
 ```

-NOTE: when not usin a Google service account, this will automatically open a browser to authenticate the server to read and create documents, send email, etc.
+NOTE: when not using a Google service account, this will automatically open a browser to authenticate the server to read and create documents, send email, etc.

 ## Running Hermes in Production